-The Weeping Tile Map (pdf) will generally show you which residential areas are connected to either the storm or the sanitary collection systems.
+The Generally shows which residential areas are connected to either storm or sanitary collection systems (pdf)will generally show you which residential areas are connected to either the storm or the sanitary collection systems.

 A heavy storm may cause streets to fill and excess water comes onto your property entering a low spot which could be a doorway or a window well.
 There are ways to help flood protect your property.

 Your hot water tank or water lines may have failed.
 If this is the case, it could be because the tank has ruptured or one of the fittings is leaking.
 Shut off the main water into the home.
 Ensure you are not at risk of electrocution.
 In all cases, call a plumber in immediately.